OpenDSA/OpenDSA/RST/en/Searching/SelfOrg.rst

 Assume that we know, for each key :math:`k_i`, the probability :math:`p_i` that the record with key :math:`k_i` will be requested.
-Assume also that the list is ordered so that the most frequently requested record is first, then the next most frequently requested record, and so on.
+Assume also that list :math:`\mathbf{L}` is ordered so that the most frequently requested record is first, then the next most frequently requested record, and so on.
 Search in the list will be done sequentially, beginning with the first position.
 Over the course of many searches, the expected number of comparisons